rieckpil/progmot/content/post/writing-a-book-remotely.md

 If you have further questions or want some more details about a specific topic, let me know in the comments 👇🏻

-PS: You can get a reduced copy of the Stratospheric eBook [here](https://stratospheric.dev/).
+PS: You can get a copy of the Stratospheric eBook at a discount [here](https://stratospheric.dev/).

 Have fun writing your own book,\
 Philip